HYTLee/GraphFramework/README.md

 ```
 Number of x and y in arrays should be equal in each DataSet for one graph.

+# How to install:
+    Download framework and import it to project manually

 # Settings for graphs:
     graphLinesColor - color of static lines
     textColor - color of labels for Y and X